Flexity Outlook: Types

-Bombardier markets two types or families of designs as "Flexity Outlook".
+Bombardier marketed two types or families of designs as "Flexity Outlook".

 Eurotram

-The Eurotram was a design of electric tramcars designed by for use on the network of the Compagnie de Transports Strasbourgeois (CTS).
-It is initially contracted to Socimi and ABB.
+The Eurotram is an electric tramcar designed by for use on the network of the Compagnie de Transports Strasbourgeois (CTS).
+It was initially contracted to Socimi and ABB.
 After Socimi went bankrupt, the order for Eurotrams was completed by ABB Group.
-Later models were manufactured under successor companies Adtranz and Bombardier Inc.
+Later models were manufactured under successor companies Adtranz and Bombardier Inc. The Eurotram was ordered for use in two cities outside of Strasbourg: Porto and Milan.

-Bombardier began to market this type as Flexity Outlook (E), when they made them until 2006.
+When manufactured by Bombardier, the company marketed this type as Flexity Outlook (E), until it ceased production of this model in 2006.

 Cityrunner

-The more common Cityrunner, which has a more traditional tram design, is used by several cities in Austria (in Innsbruck, Linz and Graz), also Łódź (Poland), Geneva (Switzerland), Eskişehir (Turkey), and Brussels (Belgium), and vehicles for Marseille, (France) Valencia, Alicante (both Spain), Palermo (Italy) and Toronto (Canada) are in the design and production phase.
-(Although the Toronto Transit Commission has ordered the Flexity Outlook Cityrunner for its legacy system, Metrolinx has ordered the Flexity Freedom for Toronto's new Eglinton Crosstown line that is under construction along Eglinton Avenue in mid-Toronto.)
+The more common Cityrunner, which has a more traditional tram design, is used by several cities, such as Innsbruck, Linz, and Graz (Austria); as well as Łódź (Poland); Geneva (Switzerland); Eskişehir (Turkey); Brussels (Belgium); Marseille (France); Valencia and Alicante (Spain); Palermo (Italy); and Toronto (Canada).
+Although the Toronto Transit Commission ordered the Flexity Outlook Cityrunner for its legacy tram system, Metrolinx ordered the Flexity Freedom for Toronto's Line 5 Eglinton.